theguywhoyousaw/theguywhoyousaw.github.io/_posts/2025-07-14-The-line-between-feature-and-flaw:-Securing-user-data.md

 User data is clearly of importance, however in disorganised development teams, mistakes can and do happen.

-This short writeup discusses a significant data privacy breach, found in a popular mobile app with 100's of thousands of users.
-I strongly recommend interested individuals to disclose security issues privately, confidentially, and in a friendly manner.
+This short writeup discusses a significant data privacy breach, I strongly recommend interested individuals to disclose security issues privately, confidentially, and in a friendly manner.
 It is never the goal of any legitimate reasearcher to get into legal complications, which can happen depending on how the company is informed.